Dreams of Launching Business Websites Crumble

 It doesn’t matter whether your website is an adjunct to a brick-and-mortar store or the sole source of income.
 The new regulation, metaphorically speaking, requires you to disclose what will be done with the DNA left on the napkins used by customers before they take a bite.
 You need to hand them a napkin that indicates the origin of the chocolate chips and nuts.
 Calorie counts and nutritional benefits, of course, are written on another napkin.
 Now document acceptance of all the napkins for every customer.

 Keep track of the serial numbers on any currency that exchanges hands.
-Wipe your kitchen of fingerprints after baking, and sterilize all utensils touched by customers.
-Then, at some point in the future, visitors from 28 specific geographic regions can return and request a detailed report of what they ate and how much they spent, while also asking you to erase their past, as though they are in witness protection.
+Then, at some point in the future, visitors from 28 specific geographic regions can return and request a detailed report of how many napkins they used, what they ate and how much they spent.
+Others ask you to wipe your store of their fingerprints and destroy all their napkins.
 It’s enough to make you smash your Easy-Bake Oven.

 If that is not taxing enough, the U.S. Supreme Court South Dakota v.
 Wayfair ruling opens the opportunity for states to charge interstate sales tax.
-As legislation rolls out, likely it will be threshold-activated.
+As legislation rolls out, likely it will be mostly threshold-activated, at least initially.
 Returning to our analogy, imagine charging a different tax to each customer based upon the state in which they were born and how many bakery goods purchased.
 This requires sophisticated software to track location-based online sales.
-Fortunately, TaxJar is ahead of the game but you will likely still require assistance from an accountant.
+Fortunately, TaxJar is ahead of the game but very likely you will still require assistance from an accountant.

 Cut them off like you’re slicing a roll of Toll House cookie dough.

 This is just the beginning.
 The GDPR recipe book is 261 pages long.
 So you may need help from real writers, programmers, security and legal experts.
 Many of the compliance tools rushed to market ahead of the deadline had major flaws.
-More should now be available but you will need to look carefully.
+More are now available but select carefully.
 Make certain the tools and apps used do not themselves violate GDPR.
 If all this is too much to comprehend, afford or implement, consider selling your cookies door-to-door or leave this business to the French bakery chefs.

 Obviously, GDPR affects more than online bakery goods.
 It regulates scientific specimens, medical history, financial data, social security numbers, photographic likenesses, racial or gender bias, and personal contact information like phone numbers, street and email addresses.
 For healthcare, GDPR is a level above HIPAA.
 Protect customer and visitor data or your business could vanish like a sessional cookie.